Last Updated 1 month ago

 Iceland has reopened the country's borders to tourists from June 15, 2020.

-Passengers arriving into Iceland have a choice: They can either choose to be tested for Covid upon arrival (15000 ISK/ $110 USD) or to go into quarantine for two weeks.
+When Iceland first opened in June, passengers arriving into Iceland had a choice: They either choose to be tested for Covid upon arrival (15000 ISK/ $110 USD) or to go into quarantine for two weeks.

 Which Countries Can Travel To Iceland?

-EU/EFTA/Schengen Nations that can visit Iceland as of June 15:
+EU/EFTA/Schengen and Third-Party Nations that can visit Iceland:

 - Czech Republic